 In developing any new programs, we have an eight to 15 month research and scouting process that involves site inspections, checking activity suppliers, researching accommodations, reviewing routes and directions and checking access to medical care.
 In some cases, we may research even longer before we deem a new program ready.

 After using our expertise to craft the perfect itinerary, the next critical step is staffing.
 Screening and interviewing our summer leaders is both an art and a science.
 We require individual interviews and at least two references.
 Additionally, we run police background checks and for any staff driving vehicles, a driver’s license check.
 We interview from four offices offering us a wider geographic talent pool to draw from.
 All of our staff must hold valid CPR and 1st Aid certificates.

 Our first time Trip Directors receive a week of training and returning Trip Directors go through six days of workshops.
 Trip Leaders attend a three day staff training program.
 For all summer staff, written manuals with detailed policies and procedures are reviewed.
 Training exercises and role plays reinforce our safety protocols.
 We have been told by many teachers who come to work with us that they cannot believe the quality of our training and that our materials and practices far surpasses that from any other camp, school or travel program they have worked for!

 REGIONAL SUPERVISOR VISITS & COMPANY DIRECTORS

 Through our Company Directors and Regional Supervisors, we have an additional investment in staff to provide ongoing training and monitoring of our risk management policies.
-Last summer, we had over 120 scheduled visits in the field.
+Last summer, we had 189 scheduled visits in the field.
 These visits are an integral part of our quality control and they increase compliance with the best safety practices.

 SOCIALIZATION & YOU